lololissimo/test/readme.md

 ### Changelog

-* (upcoming release)
+* upcoming release
   * Readme updated with more description, links.
-  * Removed `:pass` relations as they currently can be derived from the morphology.
+  * Removed `:pass` relations as they currently can be inferred from the morphology.
   * Fixed some annotation errors including _його/її/їх_ `PRON` vs `ADJ` ambiguity by utilizing a valency dictionary.

 * 2018-04-15 **v2.2**